Senzen18/News-Summarizer/README.md

 ## Features
 - **News Extraction**: Scrapes and displays at least 10 news articles from The New York Times and BBC.
 - **Sentiment Analysis**: Categorizes articles into Positive, Negative, or Neutral sentiments.
-- **Comparative Analysis**: Compares multiple articles to derive insights on how a company's news coverage varies.
+- **Comparative Analysis**: Groups articles with most semantic similarity.
+Then compares the groups to derive insights on how a company's news coverage varies.
 - **Text-to-Speech (TTS)**: Converts the summarized sentiment report into Hindi speech.
 - **User Interface**: Provides a simple web-based interface using Gradio.
 - **API Integration**: Implements FastAPI for backend communication.